oviney/blog/_posts/2023-12-28-understanding-opendns-cybersecurity-protection.md

+---
+layout: post
+title: "Why you need to be using OpenDNS to secure your home network."
+---

 # How OpenDNS Stops Major Security Issues

 OpenDNS, now part of Cisco Umbrella, is known for effectively addressing several major security issues.
 It primarily functions as a cloud-delivered network security service that intercepts and analyzes internet requests to prevent cyber threats.
 Below is a summary of how OpenDNS tackles major security issues: